 I am a SCUBA junkie.
 I will dive anywhere, any time, with anyone.
-Want to descend 120 feet (40 meters) to the Blue Hole in Belize?
+Want to descend 120 feet (40 meters) to the Great Blue Hole in Belize?
 I’m your girl.
 Want to see what is under the jade-green water in Cambodia?
 Take me with you.
-Want to stick me on a boat for 6 nights in Thailand so that I can see Manta Rays?
+Want to stick me on a boat for 6 nights in Thailand so that I can see manta rays?
 Aye aye, captain.

 Naturally, in Malaysia, the crippling addiction overcame me again, and I found myself searching out dive sites like the fiend that I am.

 That’s where Pulau Perhentian (Malay for “Perhentian Islands) comes in.

 Located on Peninsular Malaysia’s northeast coast, this spot had hands down the best beach I have been to in Southeast Asia.

 This time, I mean it (okay I meant it before too, but, this time for reals).
 Would you look at that perfectly clear water?

 Then I had a moment.
 I’ve been on 35 dives now (to some that will sound like a lot and others will shake their heads and point to their 600-dive log books) and have to say, even in the most beautiful surroundings, I still find it hard to truly be in the moment and not worrying about the past or stressing about the future.

 Sail Rock in Perhentian was different.
 The schools of fish constantly passing me by and the calm beauty all around me truly made me feel in the moment and like I belonged down there.

 Then, the rock head parrotfish seemed to sail by, giant, blue, and majestic.

 Partially, this was due to Barnaby, the pufferfish (yes, I named him).